SmaugPool/pool.pm/README.md

 **pool.pm** is not Open Source for now but you can report bugs or feature requests here by opening an [issue](https://github.com/SmaugPool/pool.pm/issues/new/choose).

 # Show your support
-If you like it, you can support the development by delegating or donating to [SM₳UG](https://smaug.pool.pm) pool.
+You can support the development by delegating or donating to [SM₳UG](https://smaug.pool.pm) pool.

 Thank you :purple_heart: